dmanusdmanus/veridul-website/COMPANY.md

 ### Accuracy

-Warnings should be meaningful and reliable.
+Warnings should be meaningful, reliable, and actionable.

 ### Simplicity

-Protection should be easy to understand.
+Protection should be understandable by anyone.

 ### Transparency